AlexanderParker/mutiejs/README.md

 By randomising these changes and tracking their effectiveness when it comes to goal conversion, we may be able to automatically evolve the DOM over time towards a state that converts most effectively.

+At the very least, it's a fun exercise!
+A website that redesigns itself?
+What a novel concept!

 # How would it work?

 The client would bootstrap a script from a server, which then processes all DOM elements that are flagged as mutatable.
 Random variations would be picked for these elements, and their impact on goals would be tracked accordingly.